getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 ## Browser Context

 Browser context carries information about the browser or user agent for web-related errors.
 This can either be the browser this event occurred in or the user agent of a web request that triggered the event.

-Attributes:
+The `type` and default key is `"browser"`.

 `name`: